Created on

-This article aims to provide a basic guide to FortiGate/FortiProxy Authentication, including the most common use cases, methods, and some basic troubleshooting.
+This article provides a basic guide to FortiGate/FortiProxy Authentication, including the most common use cases, methods, and some basic troubleshooting.
+It links to more in-depth articles where possible.

 FortiGate, FortiProxy, FortiClient, FSSO.